Monday, April 30, 2012

 Sunday, April 29, 2012

 Finished, she said?
 It's not hemmed yet.
-But I serged around the edges and wore it to town anyway :-)
+I serged around the edges and wore it to town like that.

 I wanted a really ruffly skirt this time.
-Phooey on discretion, I want ruffles.
-So I used five gores of skirt 4B, the 6" width (which I don't think is on the site yet but I'll put it up soon, I'm redoing the whole thing!)
+Phooey on convention, I want ruffles.
+So I used five gores of skirt 4B, the 6" width (which I don't think is on the site yet but I'll put it up soon, I'm redoing the whole thing)

 This was really, really the end on some of those fabrics.
 For instance, here's how one of the blue gore pieces went together... in slivers!

 Five gores of skirt 4B produced this.
 Very much what I had in mind!
-Very ruffly!
+Super ruffly!
 But too short for me, only 24" long.

 It would be great for a little girl.
-For a while I put it away in disgust, pondering whether I should finish it and list it on ebay for some lucky little girl, or try to pick out the whole thing.
+For a while I put it away, pondering whether I should finish it and list it on ebay for some lucky little girl, or try to pick out the whole thing.